History of Syria: Byzantine period (395-636/37)

 With the decline of the empire in the west, Syria became part of the Eastern Roman, or Byzantine, Empire in 395.
 The province was subsequently divided into three, smaller provinces.
 Syria Prima, with the capital remaining at Antioch, and Syria Secunda, with its capital moving to Apamea on the Orontes, and the new province of Theodorias, with Laodicea as its capital.
-By then the empire had converted to Christianity, in the history of which Syria had played a significant role; Paul the Apostle had converted on the Road to Damascus and emerged as a significant figure in the Church of Antioch, from where he had set off on many of his missionary journeys.
+By then the empire had converted to Christianity, in the history of which Syria had played a significant role; Paul the Apostle had converted on the Road to Damascus and emerged as a significant figure in the Church of Antioch.

 Syria remained one of the most important regions of the Byzantine Empire, and was of strategic importance, being occupied by the Sasanians between 609 and 628, then recovered by the emperor Heraclius.
 Byzantine rule in the region was lost to the Muslims after the Battle of Yarmouk and the fall of Antioch.